 Tramadol for dogs is an opioid painkiller drug used to treat pets who’ve gone through surgery, suffer from osteoarthritis, or have pain symptoms from other conditions.
 It’s one of the few painkillers that’s prescribed to both humans and dogs for treatment.

 The drug works by inhibiting reuptake of norepinephrine and serotonin in the brain, causing a feeling of euphoria as it reduces pain — similar to the way morphine works.

 Tramadol is classified as a schedule IV controlled substance, and there is potential for abuse among humans.
-Vets watch for signs that pet owners may be misusing their pets’ medication and report incidents accordingly.
+Vets watch for signs that pet parents may be misusing their pets’ medication and report incidents accordingly.

 If your veterinarian prescribes tramadol for use in your dog, follow their instructions carefully.
 An overdose can be deadly, and suddenly stopping use of this drug can cause serious withdrawal symptoms.

 Always follow your vet’s guidance for giving your dog medication, including tramadol.
 Here’s what you should know about the uses, dosage, and side effects of tramadol for dogs.

 Uses Of Tramadol For Dogs

 Vets use tramadol to treat mild to moderate pain symptoms in dogs, and they may combine it with other opioids to treat more severe pain.
 They commonly prescribe the drug after surgery and invasive medical procedures.

 Vets sometimes prescribe the drug to treat other conditions that cause acute pain, such as injuries.
 Tramadol can also be prescribed for conditions that cause chronic pain, such as cancer or osteoarthritis.

 With chronic use, it may take several weeks for the drug’s positive effects to appear, and dogs may eventually build up a tolerance to it.
 For that reason, vets may prescribe other painkillers in addition to tramadol.

 Dosage Of Tramadol For Dogs

 The usual dosage of tramadol to treat pain in dogs is 0.45 to 1.8 mg per pound of body weight given every eight to twelve hours.
 For treating cancer, this dosage may be given every six hours.